Characters from The Wolf Among Us:

 - Magic Mirror: Shockingly.
 He can be used to find whatever person you name, unless some kind of enchantment prevents them from being found.

 - Rhymes on a Dime: He complements his visions in the glass with rhymes, and requires those asking him to see a person to ask him in rhyme.
+It's not clear if he has to do this, but he insists on it nonetheless.

 - Rules Lawyer: He won't answer a request unless it is said in rhyme.